10 sustainable materials for corporate gifts explained

 6. Cotton

-The sustainability of cotton is increasingly doubted and that is not entirely unjustified.
-A lot of water is needed for the growth and production of cotton.
-Still, almost all of the cotton plant is used at harvest, so little is wasted.
-Furthermore, the material is always natural and biodegradable.
-When the cotton is Fairtrade or GOTS certified, you are assured of fair trade.
+The sustainability of cotton is increasingly being questioned – and not without reason.
+Growing and producing cotton requires a great deal of water.
+However, almost the entire cotton plant is used during harvesting, which means little goes to waste.
+In addition, the material is always natural and biodegradable.
+When cotton is Fairtrade or GOTS certified, you are assured of fair trade.
+Greengiving offers an extensive range of cotton bags.

 7. Recycled cotton